solidiquis/erdtree/README.md

 - Every line is an `erdtree` option/argument.
 - Lines starting with `#` are considered comments and are thus ignored.

+Arguments passed to `erdtree` take precedence.
+If you have a config that you would like to ignore without deleting you can use `--no-config`.

 Here is an example of a valid config:

 ```